Jane Austen Ball Weekend

 Jane Austen Ball Dance Program

-Directions for the dances (in PDF format) can be found here, and will also be in the program booklets given to Ball attendees on May 4.
+Directions for the dances (in PDF format) can be found here, and will also be in the program booklets given to Ball attendees at the Ball.
 Links in the above table are to videos of the dances, which will give you a visual idea of how the dances go.
 All dances will be taught and prompted during the Ball.

 Please address all registration-related communications to BallRegistrar@CDRochester.org.